Venetian Arsenal: History

-Initially the state dockyard worked merely to maintain privately built naval ships, but in 1320 the Arsenale Nuovo (New Arsenal) was built, much larger than the original.
+Initially the state dockyard worked to maintain privately built naval ships, but in 1320 the Arsenale Nuovo (New Arsenal) was built, much larger than the original.
 It enabled all the state's navy and the larger merchant ships to be both constructed and maintained in one place.
-The Arsenal incidentally became an important center for rope manufacture, and housing for the Arsenal workers grew up outside its walls.
+The Arsenal became an important center for rope manufacture, and housing for the Arsenal workers grew up outside its walls.

 Venice developed methods of mass-producing warships in the Arsenal, including the frame-first system to replace the Roman hull-first practice.
 This new system was much faster and required less wood.
 At the peak of its efficiency in the early 16th century, the Arsenal employed some 16,000 people who apparently were able to produce nearly one ship each day, and could fit out, arm, and provision a newly built galley with standardized parts on a production-line basis not seen again until the Industrial Revolution.

 The staff of the Arsenal, who were united by their distinct professional identity, also developed new firearms at an early date, beginning with bombards in the 1370s and numerous small arms for use against the Genoese a few years later.
 The muzzle velocity of handguns was improved beyond that of the crossbow, creating armor-piercing rounds.
 Arsenal-produced arms were also noteworthy for their multi-purpose utility; the Venetian condottieri leader, Bartolomeo Colleoni, is usually given credit as being the first to mount the Arsenal's new lighter-weight artillery on mobile carriages for field use.